Category: News & Announcements

 • May 10th – September 27th Bluebird Storefront will be open on Saturdays from 9-2 pm.
 Stop in, stock up, and bring your baking and cooking questions.
 We will have a home baker on staff to answer any questions.
 We also will have our organic chicken scratch available in 25 lb. sacks!

 • May 23rd from 5-7 pm: Sample and learn about Miso with Creative Koji Join local business owner Gabe Garms for an engaging event dedicated to the flavors and versatility of miso.
 This unique experience will feature six soy- and gluten-free miso varieties made with non-traditional ingredients such as dandelion root, pumpkin seeds, and a range of beans.
 Sample the miso pastes on their own to appreciate their distinctive flavors, and enjoy tasting three delicious dishes that highlight how miso can be incorporated into everyday meals.
 From savory to sweet, this event will inspire new ways to use this incredible ingredient.
 Jars of miso will be available for purchase, giving you the opportunity to take home your favorites and experiment in your own kitchen.
-Space is limited, so register today to reserve your spot here.
+This event has passed – it was awesome.

 • farm tourMay 24th Farm & Granary Tour 10am-11am: Join us for an open house and tour.
 Open house will be from 9-2pm, farm tour is from 10-11.
-Please register for our tour here.
+The tour date has passed – we had a great time, we’ll let you know when the next tour will be.

 Announcements